Read about the latest UK research looking at womb cancer.

 This is not a standard way of treating early womb cancer, and doctors are still finding out the best drugs to use, the doses, how long to use them and what the best follow up is.

 Doctors often use an MRI scan to see if womb cancer has spread and, if so, how far it has spread.
-The MAPPING trial is looking at whether a PET-CT scan or a different type of MRI scan works better than the usual MRI scan.
+The MAPPING trial looked at whether a PET-CT scan or a different type of MRI scan works better than the usual MRI scan.
+We are awaiting the results of this trial.

 Surgery for early womb cancer often cures the cancer.
 But there is a risk that the cancer might come back.
 Removing the nearby lymph glands reduces that risk but has side effects and increases the risk of developing swelling of the legs (lymphoedema).